kuzudb/kuzu-blog/src/content/post/2024-12-18-kuzu-and-the-connected-data-kg-challenge.md

 ## Stage 1: Graph construction

-Graph construction phase is a multi-step process that begins with a deep understanding of the data sources and how the domain knowledge is structured.
+Graph construction is a multi-step process that begins with a deep understanding of the data sources and how the domain knowledge is structured.
 The following diagram shows the key steps in the process.

 <Image src="/img/kuzu-cdkg/cdl-graph-construction.png" />